FRCA Notes

 Resources

-• Intra-operative neurophysiological monitoring is employed to minimise the risk of injury to nerve pathways during neurosurgical procedures
+• Intra-operative neurophysiological monitoring is employed to minimise the risk of injury to nerve pathways during neurosurgical and spinal procedures

 • It helps diagnose nerve injury but also allows salvage of neural tissue before damage is irreversible